 263C(4) Poetry and Thought- Kudszus

-This seminar examines the interrelationship of poetic and philosophical discourses, with an emphasis on roles and functions of language.
-Questions of style and writing will interrelate different genres of poetry and thought.
-The seminar will explore a tradition in which poetic thought and highly reflective poetry approach and at times merge with each other.
+This seminar examines the interrelationship of poetic and (anti-)philosophical discourses, with an emphasis on roles and functions of language.
+Questions of style and writing will interconnect different genres of poetry and thought.
+The seminar will explore a tradition in which poetic thought and highly reflexive poetry approach and at times merge with each other.
 We will reflect on writings by Friedrich Hoelderlin, Friedrich Nietzsche, Rainer Maria Rilke, Georg Trakl, Ludwig Wittgenstein, Gottfried Benn, Martin Heidegger, Ingeborg Bachmann, Paul Celan, and Elfriede Jelinek, among others.
 Individual projects will reflect the varying interests of the participants.

 270. (4).
 History of the German Language – Rauch

 Study of the development of the German language from prehistoric times to the present.
 Current methods applied to the changing German language and its interface with literary excerpts imbue the course.

 273. (4).
 Gothic - Rauch

 Study of the language of the earliest Germanic dialect with a sizeable corpus.
 Reading of the 4th to 6th centuries Gothic texts with a view toward their socio-cultural setting on the Black Sea.
 No prerequisites.